eyalk11/compare-my-stocks/README.md

 * Not tested on OS other than windows.

-* If face problems run with --console to see what is happening
+* If face problems run with `--console` to see what is happening

-* If you are developer and don't like the console, run with --noconsole.
+* If you are developer and don't like the console, run with `--noconsole`.

 * This app / setup creates the folder `~/.compare_my_stocks` and use it to store logs and data.
 It has algorithm for resolving the different paths.
 It also read env variable `COMPARE_STOCK_PATH` .

-* If you see "Generated Graph :)" and no graph, try to rescale app.
+* If you see `Generated Graph :)` and no graph, try to rescale app.
 There is some bug there.

 ## Legal Words